PadaliyaSavan88/ssl-key-csr-validator/README.md

-# Check that SSL (X509) certificate matches it's private key
-# Check that SSL (X509) certificate matches it's csr key
+# Check that SSL (X509) certificate matches it's private key and csr key

 This tiny utility uses [Open SSL](https://openssl.org) to verify that: